brianauton/website/source/posts/2014-12-11-rails-web-components-polymer-part-1.html.markdown

 component support to browsers that haven't yet implemented all the necessary HTML features natively.

-The library is called webcomponents.js, and Bower already installed it as one of paper-button's dependencies.
+The library is called [webcomponents.js], and Bower already installed it as one of paper-button's dependencies.
 I first tried including this library by referencing it in `app/assets/javascripts/application.js`.
-But this broke the Poltergeist-driven acceptance tests in my test suite, because PhantomJS doesn't get along well with webcomponents.js.
+But this broke the [Poltergeist-driven] acceptance tests in my test suite, because PhantomJS doesn't get along well with webcomponents.js.
 So as a temporary fix to keep my test suite passing, I had to include webcomponents.js in a way that let me turn it off in test mode.
 I ended up adding a separate include tag to my application